saulrh/saulrh.github.io/_posts/2019-12-14-jambalaya-recipe.md

 fridge as the flavors mix together and deepen.
 As an added bonus, your entire house smells like cajun for days!

 The quinoa is extremely non-traditional, I know.
-I react really badly to carbs, and the quinoa's slightly earthy taste I think actually adds to the dish.
+I do think that quinoa's texture and taste add are an improvement over rice, but the real reason is that I react badly to carbs and the quinoa is much healthier than white rice.

 Start to Eat time: ~1.5 hours:
 - Prep: 30 minutes